codacy/docs/docs/getting-started/getting-started-with-codacy.md

 Signing up with a Git provider such as GitHub, GitLab, or Bitbucket links your Codacy user with your Git provider user, making it easier to add repositories to Codacy and invite your teammates.

 Codacy will ask you to have access to your Git provider during the authorization flow.
 [Check the permissions that Codacy requires and why](which-permissions-does-codacy-need-from-my-account.md).

-## 2. Account details {: id="account-details"}

-You'll be asked to fill in a few details about your company so we know a bit more about your use case.
+Codacy will also ask you to fill in a few details about your company so we know a bit more about your use case.

-## 3. Choose an organization {: id="choose-organization"}
+## 2. Choose an organization {: id="choose-organization"}

 Now, you'll need to join one or more organizations that contain your repositories.
 The organization with the same name as your Git provider username contains your personal repositories.
 The selected organizations will then be synced with Codacy so that managing your team permissions is easy.
 Read more about [what synced organizations do](../organizations/what-are-synced-organizations.md).